-- SI Framework.
-The Sub-Fund promotes investments in companies or projects that contribute to an environmental or social objective based on the product contribution or operational contribution. - No reference benchmark has been designated for the purpose of attaining the environmental or social characteristics promoted by the Sub-Fund.

-What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?
+- No reference benchmark has been designated for the purpose of attaining the environmental or social characteristics promoted by the Sub-Fund. - What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?